Palace of Holyrood House

 Water of Leith Sculpture

-Nearby sits the Scottish National Gallery of Modern Art with its unique sculpture park and collection of world-renowned contemporary art.
+Nearby sits the National Galleries Scotland: Modern with its unique sculpture park and collection of world-renowned contemporary art.
 Composed of two beautiful classical buildings, check out their website for current and upcoming exhibitions, talks and events.

 From the bustling city centre to tranquil shorelines, Edinburgh is blessed with an eclectic mix of neighbourhoods.